openstack-charmers/openstack-bundles/development/ceph-base-hirsute-pacific/README.md

 # Basic Ceph Cluster

-*DEV/TEST ONLY*: This unstable, development example bundle deploys a Ceph (Octopus) cluster on Ubuntu 20.10.
+*DEV/TEST ONLY*: This unstable, development example bundle deploys a Ceph (Pacific) cluster on Ubuntu 21.04.
 See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).

 ## Requirements